uvukasinovic-camunda/camunda-8-with-opensearch/README.md

 # Camunda 8 Deployment and Backup with OpenSearch

-The purpose of this document is to show how to integrate OpenSearch with Camunda 8 and enable backups.
+The purpose of this document is to show how to integrate OpenSearch with Camunda 8 on EKS and enable backups.

-## Create and Verify Camunda 8 on EKS
+## Create and Verify Camunda 8 on EKS (skip if it is not needed)

 ### Create an EKS Cluster with Terraform
 Follow the guide: